By: Chris ⎜ Last updated

 The Gjøa building

 Connected by an underground tunnel on the ground floor, this separate wing houses the Gjøa, the first vessel to transit the Northwest Passage under Amundsen's command.
-It's smaller, grittier, and often empty when the main hall is packed.
+It's smaller, and often empty when the main hall is packed.

 How much time to spend